ferrantejake/holdmybeer/README.md

 4. Once the application finishes building it will store the .apk in the following file path:
        \holdmybeer\platforms\android\build\outputs\apk\android-debug.apk
 5. Now, with the emulator already open, you can drag that .apk file directly onto the screen of the emulator and it will install it on the virtual device.

+## Setup Project ##
+- If you haven't already, download NodeJS for your system and add it to your PATH.
+- Run the follwing from project root directory
+    - `npm install` to install project dependencies
+    - `typings install` to install TypeScript linting (helpful intellisense)
+- `gulp` will tell you all of the project-relevant commands.

+## Compile Project ##
+Compiles the TypeScript into JavaScript
+- `gulp build`

+## Live Compile (Watch) ##
+Compiles your TypeScript while you're coding
+- `gulp watch`

+## Debug Project ##
+Runs the application in debug mode.
+- `gulp debug`